CORNISH_Logo_TypeOnly

 Orientation

-Each team will undergo an orientation where Cornish will review the space, safety guidelines, access policy, storage, and COVID guidelines.
+Each team will undergo an orientation where Cornish will review the space, safety guidelines, access policy, and storage.

 Learn More